clarkt3/llm-prompts/README.md

         # few shot = 2+ examples

+        # examples are sometimes called examplars

+    # zero shot prompt example

+        # multiply 6 by 10

+    # response: The result of multiplying 6 by 10 is 60

+        # there is some text in the response we don't want
 ```
 ## Day X  of 25 | Day, Mon XX, 2024
 ### Section X: Section Title